 Tayside-based Ms Petrie, 39, is alleged to have engaged in a course of conduct against Ms Riches between March 8 and May 20 that caused fear and alarm.

-The petition alleges that in Coronation Avenue, Scone, and elsewhere, she used a variety of media to harass Ms Riches after being told their relationship was over.
+The petition alleges that she used a variety of media to harass Ms Riches after being told their relationship was over.

 Ms Petrie, from Newport-on-Tay, Fife, is alleged to have repeatedly contacted her estranged girlfriend by means of phone calls, text messages, email and Facebook messages.